 Supervisor must provide written notice of termination to the student.
-A Notice of Separation should be completed and submitted to the Office of Graduate Studies and Research.
+A Notice of Separation should be completed and submitted to the Graduate School.

 In all cases where an appointment is terminated prior to the end of a term in which the student is registered, whether termination is by the student or the supervisor, the waiver of tuition for that term may be cancelled or pro-rated.